rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 > root as well as a _src/lib.rs_ library crate root, and both crates will have
 > the package name by default.
 Typically, packages with this pattern of
 > containing both a library and a binary crate will have just enough code in the
-> binary crate to start an executable that calls code within the library crate.
+> binary crate to start an executable that calls code defined in the library
-> This lets other projects benefit from most of the functionality that the
+> crate.
+This lets other projects benefit from the most functionality that the
 > package provides because the library crate’s code can be shared.
 >
 > The module tree should be defined in _src/lib.rs_.
 Then, any public items can